swilliams11/apigee-grpc-demo/servers/external_callout/README.md

 Once you execute this command, then you need to build the image, deploy the images to Artifactory and update the Cloud Run service.

 ## External Callout Proto
 Review Apigee X's [External Callout proto](https://github.com/apigee/external-callout/blob/main/server-stubs/java/src/main/proto/external_callout.proto) file to see how the MessageContext is formatted.
-The [External Callout](https://cloud.google.com/apigee/docs/api-platform/reference/policies/external-callout-policy) sends a MessageContext to the gRPC server and expects a MessageContext to be returned from the server.
+The [External Callout policy](https://cloud.google.com/apigee/docs/api-platform/reference/policies/external-callout-policy) sends a MessageContext to the gRPC server and expects a MessageContext to be returned from the server.
+You can make changes to the headers and flow variables that are passed into the MessageContext and the Example Python gRPC code demonstrates how to do this.

 ## Run in Container Locally
 ### Build the Docker Image